Last Updated on 23rd May 2026 by peppe8o

 sudo apt install phpmyadmin -y

-In phpMyAdmin setup screens I suggest the following:
+In the phpMyAdmin setup screens, I suggest the following:

-- select apache (mandatory) with space and press Ok
+- Select Apache (mandatory) with the space key and press Ok

-- select Yes to configure database for phpmyadmin with dbconfig-common
+- Select Yes to configure the database for phpMyAdmin with dbconfig-common

 Grant phpMyAdmin user DB privileges to manage DBs